michael-paddle/prowler/README.md

-        -c <check_id>       specify a check id, to see all available checks use -l option (i.e.: check11 for check 1.1 or extra71 for extra check 71) -g <group_id>       specify a group of checks by id, to see all available group of checks use -l (i.e.: check3 for entire section 3, level1 for CIS Level 1 Profile Definitions or forensics-ready)
+        -c <check_id>       specify a check id, to see all available checks use -l option (i.e.: check11 for check 1.1 or extra71 for extra check 71) -g <group_id>       specify a group of checks by id, to see all available group of checks use -l (i.e.: check3 for entire section 3, forensics-ready to test your account is ready for forensic analysis)
         -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1)
         -m <maxitems>       specify the maximum number of items to return for long-running requests (default: 100)